venturadan/startup/notes.md

 	1. our goal is to eliminate the second; can't eliminate the first
 	2. if you understand syntax, you can make little local tweaks and minor changes; but if you have a good underlying mental model, you can make large global changes
 16. Be really prepared if you are going to live demo stuff?
+17. How useful are multiple choice "coding" exams, really?

 ## Assignment stuff